 The above three steps are all about brainstorming and gathering maximum information.
-Once the information is gathered, documentation is a must and the standard is very clear.
-However, the documentation procedure is extensive and may require tons of hard work if you are not using the right tool!
+Once the information is gathered, documentation is a must, and the standard is apparent.
+However, the documentation procedure is extensive and may require hard work if you don’t use the right tools!

-Step 5- Write context of organization using MyEasyISO:
+Step 5- Write the context of the organization using MyEasyISO:

-MyEasyISO enables you to define and write context of organization in simplest possible way.
-You can document the context of organization using MyEasyISO’s step by step module.
+MyEasyISO enables you to define and write the context of the organization in the simplest way possible.
+Document the context of your organization using MyEasyISO’s step by step module.

-Define internal and external issues, how they affect your organization and also list out the risks associated with each issue.
+Acknowledge and define any internal and external issues that may affect your organization and list out the risks associated with each issue.

-Define the stakeholder/interested parties names and give detail what you expect/ need from them, how it may impact your organization and also list out risks associated with stakeholder/interested parties.
+Define the stakeholder/interested parties’ names and provide details about what you’ll expect/ need from them.
+Detail how it may impact your organization and list out risks associated with stakeholder/interested parties.

-Define the scope of QMS for which your organization getting certified and list out the clauses that are excluded and give justification for excluded clauses.
+Define the scope of QMS for which your organization is getting certified.
+List out the excluded clauses and justify that with a reason for each.

-Here’s are some more detailed insights of the module:
+Here are more detailed insights into the module:

-Even if you’re not much familiar with the documentation procedure, you can do it perfectly using MyEasyISO as it comes with quick help about each feature.
+Even if you’re not much familiar with the documentation procedure, you can do it perfectly.
+Use MyEasyISO as it comes with quick help about each feature.

-Flowcharts, procedures and forms related to context can be captured in documented information module and a highly professional document can be downloaded with a single click!
+Flowcharts, procedures, and forms related to context can be captured in a documented information module.
+A highly professional document can be downloaded with a single click!

-Signup for free and test MyEasyISO yourself to see how can it save your time and money!
+Sign up for free and test MyEasyISO yourself to see how it can save you time and money!